develprr/metamatic-blog/_posts/2022-03-29-performance-gain-using-hash-objects.markdown

 On my machine, I am getting durations around 0.15 seconds to find my entry from the list of one million strings.
-This type of situation may often occur when you execute a database entry and then further filter the data in your code.
-You might want to do that because sometimees you need to apply conditions that are too complex or impossible to express in the database query only.
+This type of situation may often occur when you execute a database query and then further filter the data in your code.
+You might want to do that because sometimes you need to apply conditions that are too complex or impossible to express in the database query only.